eucp-project/atlas/README.md

 ## License

-The source code is licensed under [Apache 2.0](./LICENSE), whereas the content i.e. maps in `static` directory of this repository, under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The source code is licensed under [Apache 2.0](./LICENSE), whereas the content e.g. maps in the `static` directory of this repository, are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Maintainers